The Glow Pt. 2: Release and promotion

 Calvin Johnson (pictured in the middle) playing in 2002 at Dub Narcotic where Elverum recorded the album.

 After releasing the album on September 11, 2001, Elverum went on The Paper Opera Tour alongside Calvin Johnson and Khaela Maricich.'
 The tour encompassed North America and Europe, with the three playing in venues that included a women's club on the Jersey Shore, a historic Boston movie theater, and an art studio in Washington D.C.
 The Paper Opera Tour featured short plays, dance routines, and "human simulations of the solar system"; audience participation was a major factor of the tour.
 Elverum went on a six-week long tour in North America by himself afterwards.
 In 2019, Elverum performed the title track at What The Heck Fest.

+Elverum later acknowledged the coincidence of the album's release with the September 11 attacks, writing in 2022 that it was released on "Sept.
+11th, 2001 (I know)".
+In a 2026 interview, Elverum said that he likely began selling copies at shows before the official release date.

 The Glow Pt.
 2 has been reissued multiple times.
 The first reissue was in 2007 by K Records with a collection of then-unreleased songs and versions of previously released songs.
 The collection was titled Other Songs & Destroyed Versions.
 The album was later reissued in 2008 due to being out of print on CD and vinyl.
 The album was again reissued in 2013 on July 9, without the extra collection of songs.
 The album was released under his label P. W. Elverum & Sun, Ltd. Due to K Records' failure to properly bookkeep, it is unknown how many copies of The Glow Pt.
 2 have been sold.